Ransomware: Education is Your Best Defense

 How can I keep this from happening?

 - Only visit websites that you know are reputable.
 That link promoting rapid weight loss in a pill or spilling dirt on a Hollywood celebrity might intrigue you, but it could lead to a compromised website.
+And if you get presented with a pop-up box asking you to update a plugin or anything else, don’t click on it.
+Let IT handle your updates.

 Don’t let your data and systems be taken hostage by a faceless cybercriminal.
 While there is no guaranteed way to prevent ransomware, you can help protect your devices and your network by following safe and smart web browsing and email practices.
 You should also assume that you will be infected eventually and have a good backup system for your network and data.
+And as always, contact James Moore’s Technology Solutions Consulting Team to see how we can help you and your network stay safe.